mig82/SecretField/README.md

 This component showcases several **standard properties** and a **custom method** called `toggle` which is meant for external code to be able to switch the visibility of the secret text programmatically.

+### Fake Custom Property

+This project also showcases a **fake custom property**, which is a way to (ab)use the standard properties of a dummy widget which will never be shown to provide additional configuration parameters for a component.
+Such is the case of the `hideIcon` property, which is nothing but the `text` property of tha `hideButton` widget which is never made visible.

 ## Implementation Notes

 This project was built using Kony Visualizer Quantum 8.4.22.